September-October 2014

 CRUSH Birmingham Returns for Annual Fundraiser

-CRUSH Birmingham Food and Wine Classic hosts wine personalities and master sommeliers to describe, advise, and recommend some of the year’s most exquisite wine choices to accompany culinary masterpieces to benefit Children’s Leukemia Foundation of Michigan.
-Attendees are encouraged to enjoy the food and wine pairings before participating in a live auction to benefit the […]
+CRUSH Birmingham Food and Wine Classic hosts wine personalities and master sommeliers to describe, advise, and recommend some of the year’s most exquisite wine choices to accompany culinary masterpieces to […]

 CSM Lodging Sells 10 Hotels in New Partnership